keras-team/keras/CONTRIBUTING.md

 ### Run all tests

-You can run all the tests locally with the following commmand.
+You can run all the tests in a directory locally with the following commmand.

 ```
 bazel test keras/... --build_tests_only